sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 - A dummy node turns head operations into normal middle-of-list operations.
 - Fast-slow pointers reveal structure.
 Lead-lag pointers reveal distance.
 - If you lose reachability to the remainder of the list, the algorithm is already wrong even if it still compiles.

+> [!IMPORTANT] Pointer safety rule
+> Always preserve the next reference you still need before rewiring a link.
+In linked-list problems, one incorrect assignment can disconnect the rest of the structure immediately.

 ---